 Engineers need to be problem solvers with plenty of creativity and imagination.
-Sylvan's Engineering courses in Delaware give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
-Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Your child will work with a buddy to build and redesign different structures every week, getting to grips with crucial concepts in STEM (science, technology, engineering and math) along the way.
-After all, there's no reason why learning can't be fun and engaging!
+With Sylvan's Engineering courses in Delaware, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
+Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
+Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
+After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!

 Let's Get Hands-On

-There's no better way to learn engineering concepts than by applying them to real-life challenges.
-That's why our students are presented with new and exciting LEGO® and K'NEX® building activities each week.
-And they don't only build them: they also test them, enter them into friendly competitions and redesign them using the new principles they've learned.
+Getting hands-on with real-world engineering challenges is the best way to master the fundamentals.
+That's why our weekly sessions are based around designing and building LEGO® machines and K'NEX® structures.
+And it doesn't end with the building: students discover how to test their creations, redesign them using the principles they've learned, and take part in friendly competitions with classmates' constructions.
 In other words, you can count on us to engage, support and excite the budding engineer, architect or mechanic in your family — so expect race cars, bridges and other stimulating projects to become the main topic of conversation during your car rides together!

 Creativity is a defining feature of our Engineering courses in Delaware, which also include:

 - STEM-based learning: Now is the time for your child to start developing competencies that are increasingly important in the 21st century.

 - Hands as well as minds: We know when to integrate the latest app-based learning methods, but this program is all about getting hands-on.